vmware/vic/doc/user_doc/vic_app_dev/build_app_with_vic.md

 The steps in this section make the following assumptions:

 - You have deployed a virtual container host (VCH).
+- You deployed the VCH with a volume store named `default` by specifying  `--volume-store datastore_name/path:default`.
-- You deployed the VCH with the `--no-tlsverify` option, to disable client authentication.
+- You deployed the VCH with the `--no-tls` option, to disable TLS authentication between the Docker client and the VCH.
 - You are using Docker Compose 1.8.1.

-In the procedure below, run the commands from the `example-voting-app`  folder that contains the modified `docker-compose-simple.yml` file
+In the procedure below, run the commands from the `example-voting-app`  folder that contains the modified `docker-compose.yml` file.

 1. Run the `docker-compose` command.

-	<pre>docker-compose -H <i>vch_address</i>:2376 --tls up -d</pre>
+	<pre>docker-compose -H <i>vch_address</i>:2375 up -d</pre>

 2. In a browser, go to http://*vch_address*:5000 and http://*vch_address*:5001 to verify that the Docker voting application is running.

+   You can vote on port 5000 and see the results on port 5001.